netdata/netdata/collectors/ebpf.plugin/README.md

 ##### Directory Cache Interpretation
 When directory cache is showing 100% means that every file that was accessed was present in the directory cache.
-If files are not present in the directory cache 1) they are not present in the file system, 2) the files were not accessed before.
+If files are not present in the directory cache they are not present in the file system, or the files were not accessed before.

 ### Mount Points